kdymov/regex2fsm/README.md

 Regex processing algorithm:

-1. Tokenize input regular expression using Lexer (in case of Moore machine - parse all regular expressions divided by a comma)
+1. Tokenize input regular expression using Lexer (in case of Moore machine or Buchi machine - parse all regular expressions divided by a comma)
-2. Build the finite state machine (FSM) using FSMBuilder (or Moore machine using MooreMachineBuilder)
+2. Build the finite state machine (FSM) using FSMBuilder (or Moore machine using MooreMachineBuilder or Buchi machine using BuchiMachineBuilder)
-    1. Build the FSM with epsilon transitions (marked as $)
+    1. Build the machine with epsilon transitions (marked as $)
-    2. Build the determined FSM (Moore machine)
+    2. Build the determined machine
-3. Check word acceptance using FSM.acceptance (or MooreMachine.acceptance)
+3. Check word acceptance using FSM.acceptance (or MooreMachine.acceptance) - unavailable for Buchi machine

 ## How to run